Crab Dip

 Keyword: appetizer, crab, dip, football, seafood

-• Once everything has melted together and the cream cheese has no lumps, add in the gelatin and bring to a simmer for 1 minute, small boil, and stir for that one minute for the gelatin to incorporate fully.
+Add the gelatin and bring to a simmer for 1 more minute, stir continually for the gelatin to incorporate fully.